(CNN) — A sort of modernized log cabin with a sweeping view over a dramatic valley, the Hatch looks more like a wilderness camp than a winery.

 The next day, I make the short trip from my lakeside hotel to tour a number of other spots in the walkable center of the city, all places that use Okanagan ingredients.

-, I down some spruce-infused gin and cherry-infused liqueur, learning how even this distillery follows the seasons in its offerings.
+At Broken Ladder, I sip cider made with apples from local orchards.
+At Okanagan Spirits, I down some spruce-infused gin and cherry-infused liqueur, learning how even this distillery follows the seasons in its offerings.
 And at the Beer Institute, I chat with self-professed beer geeks, sampling their unfiltered, unpasteurized brews, some of which are made with hops they grow themselves, on-site.